ska-telescope/developer.skatelescope.org/src/tools/codeguides/jupyter-notebook-codeguide.rst

     make notebook-test

 This target uses Pytest and nbmake, which is a Pytest plugin.
-It verifies Jupyter notebooks can execute fully without error, the target execution fails if an error occurs.
+It verifies Jupyter notebooks can execute fully without error and the target execution fails if an error occurs.
 By default, all notebooks inside the repository will be tested.

 CICD Template
 #############